galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 Analyze the sequencing results to verify the genome end sequence.
 > * When Sanger sequencing results become available, inspect the quality reports and raw chromatograms.
 >    > * For poor sequencing results, request that the company rerun the reactions.
 For repeated poor sequencing, consult with supervisor for direction.
->    > * For high-quality and long reads, continue with the analysis.
+>    > * For good-quality results, continue with the analysis.
 > * Download the appropriate .ab1 files and open them with a sequence analysis program like [ApE](http://jorgensen.biology.utah.edu/wayned/ape/).
-> * Inspect the contig sequence alongside the sequencing chromatogram.
+> * Inspect the contig sequence alongside the sequencing chromatogram to verify the contig ends.
 This can be performed manually (see below), or by an alignment within [ApE](http://jorgensen.biology.utah.edu/wayned/ape/).

 ![](../../images/genome-close-reopen-screenshots/12_sequencing_chromatogram.png)

-> * From the genome saved in the word processor, copy and paste approximately the last 500 bases from the 3’ end and the first 500 bases from the 5’ end into a new DNA file in [ApE](http://jorgensen.biology.utah.edu/wayned/ape/).
+> * From the contig sequence saved in the text file, copy and paste approximately the last 500 bases from the 3’ end and the first 500 bases from the 5’ end into a new DNA file in [ApE](http://jorgensen.biology.utah.edu/wayned/ape/).
 This now should contain the entire expected closure PCR product sequence.
 Open the .ab1 file and align the two sequences.
-Look for large regions of broken alignment, as shown here where there are extra bases in the raw node DNA (top sequence line) not present in the actual sequence data (bottom sequence line).
+Look for large regions of broken alignment, as shown here where there are extra bases in the raw contig sequence (top sequence line) not present in the actual sequence data (bottom sequence line).

 ![](../../images/genome-close-reopen-screenshots/13_genome_needs-corrections.png)